DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 Other child shapes that are not set in the side option will be arranged automatically according to the main algorithm.

-## Setting date format in the "pert" mode of Diagram
+## Setting date format in the PERT mode of Diagram

-In the "pert" mode of Diagram, you can specify the necessary format of rendering dates in the shapes of the **task** type.
+In the PERT mode of Diagram, you can specify the necessary format of rendering dates in the shapes of the **task** type.
 For this, use the `dateFormat` attribute of the [](../../api/diagram/typeconfig_property.md) property:

 ~~~jsx {3-5}
 const diagram = new dhx.Diagram("diagram_container", {